0xFableOrg/0xFable/docs/architecture.md

 The circuits are written using Circom.
 The three proofs outlined in the previous section are respectively implemented by the circuit files:

-1. `DrawHand.circom`
+1. `proofs/DrawHand.circom`
-2. `Draw.circom`
+2. `proofs/Draw.circom`
-3. `Play.circom`
+3. `proofs/Play.circom`

 If you want to get more familiar with Circom, I highly recommend [this Circom course from 0xParc](http://learn.0xparc.org/circom/).

-You may also notice the `Draw6`, `Initial67`, and `Play4` circuits.
-These take the circuits template defined in the above file and instantiate them as circuits with concrete parameters.
-In particular, they set an initial hand size, as well as maximum hand and deck sizes (7 cards in the initial hand, 16 cards max for the hand, 64 cards max for the deck currently).
+You may also notice identically named files in the `instantiated` directory.
+These take the circuits template defined in the `proofs` directory and instantiate them as circuits with concrete parameters.
+In particular, they set an initial hand size, as well as maximum hand and deck sizes (currently: 7 cards in the initial hand, 64 cards max for the both the hand and the deck).

-!!
-The circuits are still undergoing some development at the moment.

 When compiling each circuit, Circom generates a prover (WebAssembly code, used in the frontend) and a verifier (Solidity code, used in the contracts).